Arcademiker/AStarOnGrid/README.md

 the Dijkstra Algorithm for path finding is probably faster than the simplest version of A*, because A* has to calculate its node elapsing heuristic with every expanding step, but since Dijkstra spreads uninformed into all directions A* is on bigger maps faster.

+A 3D variation of this algorithm for spherical shaped graphs: https://github.com/Arcademiker/AStarOnSpheres